bvibber/ogv.js/README.md

 ## Updates

-1.6.1 - 2019-03-??
+1.6.1 - 2019-05-??
+* updated audio-feeder to 0.4.20;
     * mono audio is now less loud, matching native playback better
     * audio resampling now uses linear interpolation for upscaling
+    * fix for IE in bundling scenarios that use strict mode
 * fixes for seeks on low frame rate video
+* note: fails to build on emscripten 1.38.31 due to an emscripten bug (fixed in their incoming branch)
+* drop OUTLINING_LIMIT from AV1 JS build; doesn't work in newer emscripten and not really needed

 1.6.0 - 2019-02-26
 * experimental support for AV1 video in WebM